Empowerment and Accountability Macro Evaluation

 ‘Empowerment and Accountability’ is an ambiguous term.
 To define the boundaries of the evaluation, we have been guided by DFID’s Theory of Change for Empowerment and Accountability, which focuses on three main areas, social accountability, political accountability and economic empowerment.

 Our evaluation approach centres on the comparative analysis of sets of projects with a common objective.
 We apply an innovative methodology, which combines Qualitative Comparative Analysis with narrative analysis, to identify what works in different contexts and why.
-Following a pilot phase, we are now refining the methodology to apply to a set of projects focusing on social accountability.
-This analysis will take place over the next 6-8 months.
+We have applied this methodology to a set of 50 DFID social accountability projects.
+Summary findings are available here, and the detailed report on the findings here.

 To aid the macro evaluation Itad has compiled a database of all 361 DFID projects relevant to the policy frame and analysed this portfolio.
 The database helps us understand the nature of DFID’s empowerment and accountability project portfolio.